department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply/claim-types.md

 <div class="usa-accordion">
 <ul class="usa-unstyled-list">
 <li>
-<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-active-duty">Can I file a claim while I'm on active duty?</button>
+<button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-active-duty">Original claim: File a claim while on active duty.</button>
 <div id="claim-active-duty" class="usa-accordion-content">

-Yes.
 You can file a claim up to 180 days before leaving the service.
 We refer to this first claim as your original claim.

 - **If you have 90-180 days left on active duty**, you may be able to file a predischarge claim through the Benefits Delivery at Discharge (BDD) program.
 This may help speed up the claim decision process so you can get your benefits sooner.
 [Find out how to file a predischarge claim](/disability-benefits/apply/predischarge-claim).